achrafezzaam/printf/README.md

 # printf
 A printf function clone for the 0x11.
-C - printf ALX SE
+C - printf ALX SE alx